Updated: Apr 23

 2. Financial Challenges

 Financial challenges are consistently cited as one of the primary stressors of executive leaders in nonprofits.
 These can include everything from inherited fiscal challenges to a lack of confidence in fundraising.
-I recommend that board members:
+I recommend that boards:

 Practice fiscal responsibility through regular review and informed discussion of audits, financials and budgets